 This 3-day introduction to video-making covers the whole process of video production from the initial idea through to a finished film.
 This daytime course is designed for people wishing to make their first step into video production.
-Learners will be given a written brief to produce a short advert for a community organisation.
+Learners will be given a written brief to produce a short factual film.
 You will then work together to develop the idea, shoot it on our digital equipment, and then edit the film with Adobe Premiere computer software.

 What you will do on the 3 Day Video Production Course.

 Learners on this course will gain knowledge and experience by working on a live “hands-on” intensive project over 3 days.
-You will shoot a promotional advert for a local community group or organisation that will be put on to Youtube.
+You will shoot a short factual film.
 The tutor will support learners throughout and all equipment will be provided.

 Who is it aimed at?